ryandawsonuk/k8snamespaces-startrek/README.md

 Now TNG Bridge and Captain will be calling the Science Officer of TOS.

+If you want to be sure that it really is using this then replace 'science-officer.tos' with 'fred' and repeat.

 ## To Clean up

 `kubectl delete namespaces tos` <br/>